Logius-standaarden/API-Design-Rules/sections/designRules.md

          <p>Appending a default or irrelevant time portion to a date field can lead to interpretation errors.
 A publish date of <code>2025-07-24T00:00:00Z</code> could for instance be rendered as July 23 in Ireland.
 A default time of 23:59 would in turn cause date confusion east of Greenwich.
          <p class="note">To prevent conversion errors between storage and API, it is recommended to also store date values without a time portion (i.e. not as a timestamp).
          <aside class="example">
-            <p>A response containing a field "birthDate" with a date value to denote the date of birth of a child in The Netherlands.
+            <p>A response containing a field "<code>birthDate</code>" with a date value to denote the date of birth of a child in The Netherlands.
          </aside>
       </dd>
       <dt>How to test</dt>